-When asked if cedar material is unavailable at this time for 6-9 months, Mr. Jones said he was not aware of that statement and installed a cedar shake roof about 6 weeks ago; the product was in stock at that time and there was no waiting time.
+When asked if cedar material is unavailable at this time or on a 6-9 month delays, Mr. Jones said he was not aware of any delays and that he installed a cedar shingle roof about 6 weeks ago; the product was in stock at that time and there was no waiting time.